 Public Policy Undergraduate Major (BS, HBS)

-The discipline of public policy is closely connected to the practice of policy and this program ensures that students interact with policy-makers as well as the knowledge-producers who support policy decisions.
-Graduates of the BSPP will have the skills necessary for understanding the political, economic, and social constraints faced by policy makers, assessing the performance of alternative approaches to policy implementation, evaluating the effectiveness of policies, and appreciating the sharp conflicts in fundamental human values that animate critical policy debates.
-The Public Policy Major will provide students with a set of research, analytical, and management skills that will be transferable across sectors and across issue areas.
-The undergraduate program will prepare graduates for a career not only in public service (federal, state, and local government), but also in not-for-profit and for-profit organizations, as well as admissions to competitive graduate programs in a wide range of programs through which they may further broaden their intellectual and practical experience and expertise.
+The discipline of public policy is closely connected to the practice of policymaking and this program ensures that students interact with policymakers as well as the knowledge-producers informing policy decisions.
+BSPP graduates will develop the necessary research, analytical, and management skills for understanding the political, economic, and social constraints faced by policy makers, assessing alternative approaches to policy implementation, evaluating policy effectiveness, and appreciating the diverse human values that animate critical policy debates.
+On their journey, students will have the opportunity to pursue their individual interests and passions in specialization areas, each supported by a wealth of expertise in both the School of Public Policy and across the OSU campus.
+As such, the undergraduate program will prepare graduates for careers in public service (federal, state, and local government), not-for-profit, and for-profit organizations, as well as graduate degree programs through which they can further broaden their intellectual and practical expertise.

 Major Code: 801